Psybah/balancee-booking/README.md

 ## Overview

 Balanceè is a modern web application that allows users in Nigeria to book car service appointments at stations near them.
-The platform provides a seamless interface for selecting service types, finding nearby stations, and booking time slots.
+This platform provides a seamless mock interface for selecting service types, finding nearby stations, and booking time slots.

 ## Features